gharials/dev-path/docs/vcs-git.md

 # Version Controlling with Git

+A project consists of many files, and a file may go through a long series of changes.
+As the number of files grows in a project, keeping track of their changes becomes increasingly difficult.
+A _version control system (VCS)_ is a tool that keeps track of the changes in files.
+Git is by far the most popular VCS used by developers.

-Git serves two major purposes: _history tracking_ and _collaboration._ When a developer works on a project for a long period, it is difficult for him/her to memorize the changes the project files have gone through.
+Git serves two major purposes for developers and teams: _history tracking_ and _collaboration._ When a developer works on a project for a long period, it is difficult for him/her to memorize the changes the project files have gone through.
 Git preserves the file histories as _commits._ It helps developers go through a file's history or the entire repository's history whenever necessary.

 Any complex project requires team collaboration.
 When a team of developers works together on the same project, there must be some means to keep their work in sync among themselves.
 Git serves this purpose with Git _remotes_, a central Git repository.
 Developers finish their tasks on their local repositories and _push_ their changes to the remote repository when they are done so that other developers can _pull_ their changes into their local repositories.